LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Related Work

-Although newer models offer marginal gains in parameter efficiency, YOLOv9-E retains state-of-the-art (SOTA) competitiveness in absolute detection accuracy and feature robustness.
-Therefore, we adopt YOLOv9-E to explore an optimal head design tailored to the distinct characteristics of remote sensing ship detection data.
+This structural mismatch motivates our investigation of an alternative head configuration, for which we select a baseline that already addresses related information-preservation challenges in deep networks.
+Among recent YOLO variants, YOLOv9~\cite{YOLOv9} is distinguished by introducing PGI together with the Generalized Efficient Layer Aggregation Network (GELAN), mechanisms designed to mitigate information bottlenecks in deep networks and that we leverage and extend in our normalization design (Section~\ref{sec:proposed_method}).
+We therefore adopt its extra-large configuration, YOLOv9-E, as our baseline.
+Beyond this architectural alignment, YOLOv9-E remains competitive in absolute detection accuracy among contemporary high-capacity detectors.
+On the MS COCO 2017 validation set, it achieves 55.6\% mAP~\cite{YOLOv9}, surpassing YOLOv10-X (54.4\%)~\cite{YOLOv10}, YOLO11-X (54.6\%)~\cite{yolo11_ultralytics}, YOLOv12-X (55.2\%)~\cite{YOLOv12}, and the transformer-based RT-DETR-R101 (54.3\%)~\cite{RT-DETR}.
+This combination of an information-preserving design (GELAN with the composite backbone) and strong general-purpose accuracy makes YOLOv9-E a suitable platform on which to explore an optimal head design for remote sensing ship detection.

-\subsection{YOLO for ship detection without head-level modification}
+\subsection{YOLO for Ship Detection without Head-Level Modification}

-To maximize ship detection performance in optical satellite and aerial imagery, a prevalent research trajectory \cite{LMO-YOLO, YOLOv7-ship, CM-YOLO, ShadowFPN-YOLO} has focused on fortifying the representation capabilities of the backbone and neck while preserving the conventional detection scales (P3, P4, P5) of the YOLO architecture.
-These approaches predominantly aim to mitigate false positives arising from complex maritime backgrounds or to alleviate feature erosion of small vessels during down-sampling process by integrating modules that enhance contextual information or suppress background noise.
+A substantial body of work~\cite{LMO-YOLO, YOLOv7-ship, CM-YOLO, ShadowFPN-YOLO} has sought to improve ship detection by strengthening the backbone and neck while preserving the conventional P3, P4, and P5 detection scales.
+These efforts primarily aim to reduce false positives caused by complex maritime backgrounds or to mitigate the erosion of small vessel features during downsampling, typically by introducing modules that enhance contextual information or suppress background content.

-Early attempts, such as LMO-YOLO \cite{LMO-YOLO} proposed by Xu et al., identified the sparsity of ship features in low-resolution satellite imagery as a critical bottleneck.
-To address this, they incorporated a Multi-scale Dilated Convolution (MDC) module into the YOLOv4 backbone, thereby expanding the receptive field to better capture the contextual relationship between objects and their surroundings.
-Another research considered balancing lightweight design with real-time performance.
-YOLOv7-Ship \cite{YOLOv7-ship}, introduced by Jiang et al., optimizes the YOLOv7-Tiny architecture by embedding a Coordinate Attention Mechanism (CA-M) in the backbone to dampen background interference.
-Furthermore, they enhanced the feature preservation of small vessels in the neck by combining OD-ELAN, which is equipped with Omnidimensional Dynamic Convolution (ODConv) \cite{ODConv}, with CARAFE upsampling operators \cite{CARAFE}.
+Xu et al.~\cite{LMO-YOLO} proposed LMO-YOLO, which identified the sparsity of ship features in low-resolution satellite imagery as a key bottleneck.
+They incorporated a Multi-scale Dilated Convolution (MDC) module into the YOLOv4 backbone, expanding the receptive field to capture richer contextual relationships between objects and their surroundings.
+Jiang et al.~\cite{YOLOv7-ship} pursued a lightweight alternative with YOLOv7-Ship, optimizing YOLOv7-Tiny by embedding a Coordinate Attention Mechanism (CA-M) in the backbone to suppress background interference and enhancing small-vessel feature preservation in the neck through OD-ELAN with Omnidimensional Dynamic Convolution (ODConv)~\cite{ODConv} and CARAFE upsampling~\cite{CARAFE}.